2024 United States presidential election: Donald Trump's false claims of interference

 To sow election doubt, Trump escalated use of "rigged election" and "election interference" statements in advance of the 2024 election compared to the previous two elections.

 Trump made false claims of voter fraud in the 2020 presidential election and denied the validity of the election results.
 In July 2024, The New York Times reported that "the Republican Party and its conservative allies are engaged in an unprecedented legal campaign targeting the American voting system", by restricting voting for partisan advantage ahead of Election Day and preparing to mount "legally dubious" challenges against the certification process if Trump were to lose.

 In the lead-up to the 2024 election, the Republican Party made false claims of massive "noncitizen voting" by immigrants in an attempt to delegitimize the election in the event of a Trump defeat.
-The claims were made as part of larger Republican Party efforts to disrupt the 2024 election and election denial movement.
-Trump and several other Republicans stated that they would not accept the results of the 2024 election if they believe they are "unfair".
+The claims were made as part of larger efforts within the Republican Party to disrupt the 2024 election and promote election denial.
+Trump and several other Republicans stated that they would not accept the results of the 2024 election if they believed they were "unfair".

 Trump's previous comments suggesting he could "terminate" the Constitution to reverse his election loss, his claim that he would only be a dictator on "day one" of his presidency and not afterwards, his promise to use the Justice Department to go after his political enemies, his plan to use the Insurrection Act of 1807 to deploy the military for law enforcement in primarily Democratic cities and states, attempts to overturn the 2020 United States presidential election, his baseless predictions of voter fraud in the 2024 election, and his public embrace and celebration of the January 6 United States Capitol attack, raised concerns over the state of democracy in the United States.
 Trump's political operation said that it planned to deploy more than 100,000 attorneys and volunteers to polling places across battleground states, with an "election integrity hotline" for poll watchers and voters to report alleged voting irregularities.